hippography/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Sysupgrade package
 ******************

 Sysupgrade is used to upgrade the system running on the device.
 With this method, you can install various versions of Braiins OS or create a backup of the system.
-Installation of a firmware using *Braiins OS web interface* or using *opkg install firmware* uses this method.
-It's recommended to use the *Braiins OS web interface* or *opkg install firmware* instead of this method.
+It's recommended to use the *Braiins OS web interface* or *opkg install firmware* instead of this method, as they are more user-friendly.

 =====
 Usage